SystemSpace/Compendium/compendium.rst

 Why can't RISEN grant you a full soul before the unlink?
   They didn't have the time.
 They'll grant me a full soul when they can.

+  Depends on the question.
+I can do it pretty quickly a lot of the time.
+I just ask the bridge and get a reply, unless they don't know either.
+Then they'll have to look it up etc.

 The Key